DethAriel/ng-recaptcha/CONTRIBUTING.md

 ### Release

+In order for everything to go smooth, you'll need to check prerequisites first:

+* Check if you're logged in to npm: `npm whoami`.
+If it errs out - log in via `npm adduser`.
+* In order for [`conventional-github-releaser`](https://github.com/ckeditor/conventional-github-releaser) to work, you need to set the `CONVENTIONAL_GITHUB_RELEASER_TOKEN` environment variable.
+Follow the instructions from the project's [README](https://github.com/ckeditor/conventional-github-releaser#setup-token-for-cli) to do that.

+After you did that, follow the below process:

 * First, you need to prepare a release.
 Run `npm run prepare-release <VERSION>`.
 Use `npm` , not `yarn`!
   * Possible forms of `<VERSION>`: `<MAJOR>.<MINOR>.<PATCH>`, `<MAJOR>.<MINOR>.<PATCH>-beta.<BETA_VERSION>`